hdgarrood/value_object/README.md

 # ValueObject

-A very small library to help you create value objects.
+A very small library to help you define and create immutable value objects.

 ## how to use

     # subclass it
-    class Person < ValueObject
+    class Person < ValueObject::Base
       has_fields :height, :weight
     end